kmkr/splendid-nudibranch/content.md

 Tags			2016 worm
 Latin           Spirobranchus giganteus
 Description     This pair of feather-like tentacles, called radioles, is used for respiration and to catch floating plankton and microscopic plants.
 Each worm has one pair of these radioles.

+DSC02379.jpg

+Title           Tiger Shark
+Location		Cocos Island, Costa Rica
+Tags			2017 shark
+Latin           Galeocerdo cuvier
+Description     The tigers have excellent sense of smell and sight, and some native Hawaiians think their eyeballs have seeing powers.

+DSC02397.jpg

+Title           Scalloped Hammerhead Shark
+Location		Cocos Island, Costa Rica
+Tags			2017 shark
+Latin           Sphyrna lewini
+Description     All of our dives on Cocos featured hammerheads, most shy and in the distance like here.
+One of my best memories from Cocos were the ascent on a site called Manuelita, which we dove many times.
+What we didn't realize at first was that the hammerheads had disperged and moved away when we got there.
+Immediately when we started our ascend they started to return.
+During our safety stop we saw the hoards coming from all directions and reuniting at the cleaning stations on the ocean floor.

+DSC02499.jpg

+Title           Scalloped Hammerhead Shark
+Location		Cocos Island, Costa Rica
+Tags			2017 shark
+Latin           Sphyrna lewini
+Description     The wide-set eyes give hammerheads an excellent visual range, better than most sharks.

+DSC02650.jpg

+Title           Scalloped Hammerhead Sharks
+Location		Cocos Island, Costa Rica
+Tags			2017 shark
+Latin           Sphyrna lewini
+Description

+DSC02872.jpg

+Title           Whitetip Reef Shark
+Location		Cocos Island, Costa Rica
+Tags			2017 shark
+Latin           Triaenodon obesus
+Description

+DSC02949.jpg

+Title           Starry Grouper
+Location		Cocos Island, Costa Rica
+Tags			2017
+Latin           Epinephelus labriformis
+Description     Groupers typically have large mouths, fat libs and stout bodies.
+This one is a small grouper, but still fearless enough to just stare back when I was snapping a shot.

+DSC03000.jpg

+Title           Scalloped Hammerhead Shark
+Location		Cocos Island, Costa Rica
+Tags			2017 shark
+Latin           Sphyrna lewini
+Description     Hammerheads are often seen in large schools during the day, but at night they feed solitary.
+The stingray is it's favored prey.

+DSC03018.jpg

+Title           Whitetip Reef Shark
+Location		Cocos Island, Costa Rica
+Tags			2017 shark
+Latin           Triaenodon obesus
+Description     Whitetip sharks have a grumpy look, somewhat opposite of the dolphins' constant happy looking face.

+DSC03040.jpg

+Title           Whitetip Reef Shark
+Location		Cocos Island, Costa Rica
+Tags			2017 shark
+Latin           Triaenodon obesus
+Description     Whitetips feed at night and their usual shy attitude during daytime switch completely.
+You swim with hundreds of sharks when diving at night on Cocos.
+This dive is one of my all-time favorites.

+DSC03044.jpg

+Title           Whitetip Reef Shark
+Location		Cocos Island, Costa Rica
+Tags			2017 shark
+Latin           Triaenodon obesus
+Description     The whitetip sharks let me close enough to get slapped by their caudal fins.

+DSC03124.jpg

+Title           Jordans Snapper
+Location		Cocos Island, Costa Rica
+Tags			2017 school
+Latin           Lutjanus jordani
+Description

+DSC03216.jpg

+Title           Chestnut Moray Eel
+Location		Cocos Island, Costa Rica
+Tags			2017 eel
+Latin           Gymtothorax castaneus
+Description

+DSC03242.jpg

+Title           Spotted Eagle Ray
+Location		Cocos Island, Costa Rica
+Tags			2017 ray
+Latin           Aetobatus narinari
+Description     The gorgeous eagle rays can grow up to five meters, including a whip-like tail.

+DSC03276.jpg

+Title           Spotted Scorpion Fish
+Location		Cocos Island, Costa Rica
+Tags			2017
+Latin           Scorpaena plumieri
+Description     Skin flaps and feathery fins helps this fish with camouflage against the surrounding coral.

+DSC03543.jpg

+Title           Giant Frogfish
+Location		Cocos Island, Costa Rica
+Tags			2017 frogfish
+Latin           Antennarius commerson
+Description     Frogfish don't have swim bladders.
+Instead they walk on the ocean floor using their non-traditional fins.

+DSC03559.jpg

+Title           Scalloped Hammerhead Shark
+Location		Cocos Island, Costa Rica
+Tags			2017 shark
+Latin           Sphyrna lewini
+Description

+DSC03596.jpg

+Title           Round Ribbontail Ray
+Location		Cocos Island, Costa Rica
+Tags			2017
+Latin           Taeniura meyeni
+Description     This type of ray is overfished in almost across much of it's range.
+However, they thrive around Cocos and we saw them on almost all dives.

+DSC03628.jpg

+Title           Scalloped Hammerhead Shark
+Location		Cocos Island, Costa Rica
+Tags			2017 shark
+Latin           Sphyrna lewini
+Description

+DSC03638.jpg

+Title           Scalloped Hammerhead Shark
+Location		Cocos Island, Costa Rica
+Tags			2017 shark
+Latin           Sphyrna lewini
+Description     Sharks can detect electrical fields created by other animals using specialized sensory organs.
+For the hammerheads, these organs are spread over the oddly wide-shaped head to boost the sensitivity.

+DSC04037.jpg

+Title           Southern Stingray
+Location		Caño Island, Costa Rica
+Tags			2017 ray
+Latin           Dasyatis americana
+Description     The flat body has sharp corners and allows the stingray to efficiently bury itself in the sand to avoid predators.

+DSC04072.jpg

+Title           Spottail grunt
+Location		Caño Island, Costa Rica
+Tags			2017 school
+Latin           Haemulon maculicauda
+Description     Longer and thinner than most grunts, the spottail is named after the black botch at the base of their caudal fins.